marcodebe/dicom-ecg-plot/README.md

 **Does someone know where can I found DICOM ECG files from different producers?**

+**THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY OF ANY KIND.**

 ## Install
 You first have to install some system library and a fortran compiler.
 On a Debian machine: